checking ducts

 Vacuum all registers as soon as you notice dust accumulating.
 Make sure furniture, curtains, and other items aren’t blocking any vents.
 You should also visibly check the ductwork for signs of gaps or holes that cause leakages.
 Keeping all vents and ducts clear not only improves HVAC inefficiency but also boosts your home’s indoor air quality.

-Ensure that your HVAC system is always efficient by scheduling your annual HVAC maintenance with Sensigreen Heating & Air.
+Ensure that your HVAC system is always efficient by scheduling your annual HVAC maintenance with Sensigreen Heating, Cooling & Insulation.
 Call us at (334) 366-9237 for more information.

 Image provided by Bigstock